 In the event of separation and exit from the CARITAS Center Residences for any reason, voluntary or otherwise, you will be responsible for any monies due.
 It should also be noted, in accordance with the CARITAS Center's refund policy, if there is a separation and exit from the CARITAS Center Residences, whether voluntarily or as a result of non-compliance of policy and procedure, and you have a positive balance on your account, those funds will be forfeited and not be refunded to you.
+The exception to this policy is in the event an individual transfers to another VARR residence.
+We will forward any positive balance to that organization in an effort to continue engagement with services.
 CARITAS is not responsible for any personal property left behind in the event of separation, and if not retrieved within seven days, that property will be donated to the appropriate clothing closet, furniture bank or charity or otherwise disposed of.
 Any food, perishables, or medications left behind will be disposed of in the spirit of health and safety.
+Any mail or packages received after a resident has been separated will be returned to the sender.

 If you would like to authorize another individual to retrieve your property in the event of separation and we are unable to contact you, you must list them on the appropriate form or submit an updated form if this changes.
-If an individual is not listed in your file, property will not be released to them unless specifically directed by you in personal contact with staff at the CARITAS Center Residences.
+If an individual is not listed in your file, property will not be released to them unless specifically directed by you in personal contact with staff at the CARITAS Recovery Residences.

 CARITAS Recovery Residence is also not liable or responsible for any injury, accident, or bodily harm.
 Nor does CARITAS accept any liability for an individual's personal property.
-Any resident at CARITAS Recovery Residence, must maintain their own renters' insurance for the purpose of protecting their personal property as well as the liability they carry as a renter.
+Any resident at CARITAS Recovery Residences must maintain their own personal property insurance for the purpose of protecting their personal property as well as the liability they carry as a resident.
 Medical attention also falls under the responsibility of the individual and CARITAS Recovery Residences are not liable for an individual's medical care.

 It is important to understand the relationship with CARITAS in that our residents are living under a "Resident as a Guest" agreement.
 Anyone residing at the CARITAS Center is considered a guest and not a tenant.
-Anyone may be asked to leave the property at any time at the request of staff or peer managers and that I must do so in a timely fashion (usually within one hour.)
+Anyone may be asked to leave the property at any time at the request of staff or peer managers and must do so in a timely fashion (usually within one hour.)
 If property is not taken at the time of exit, those belongings will be bagged up and stored in accordance with the property policy for a maximum of seven days.
-If this property is not retrieved within the seven-day period, all clothing will be donated to either the perspective clothing closet for men/women and furnishings will be donated to the furniture bank.
+If this property is not retrieved within the seven-day period, all clothing will be donated to the respective clothing closet for men/women and furnishings will be donated to the furniture bank.
 If items are not accepted at these locations or another charity, they will be disposed of.
 Failure to leave the property within a reasonable amount of time after being asked will result in contacting the authorities and requesting police intervention which may result in criminal charges.
 This policy is in place to insure the safety and structure of our sober living community.